gkoulouras/UniProt-annotation-retriever/README.md

 ## Dependencies

 No installation is required to run the software.
-A compiled version is provided under the <b>Releases</b> section. `UniProt Annotation Retriever` requires Microsoft .NET Framework 4.5 (https://www.microsoft.com/en-US/download/details.aspx?id=30653).
+A compiled version is provided under the <b>Releases</b> section. `UniProt Annotation Retriever` requires Microsoft .NET Framework 4.5 (https://www.microsoft.com/en-US/download/details.aspx?id=30653) to be installed on your PC.

 ## Installation Guide